Skip to content

 1. .env, deploy.sh, cleanup.sh files are located at the root level.

-4. Certificates for ssl configuration of HyWorks Policy Management API are in automation/opal-script/nginx/certificates/ folder
+4. Certificates for the SSL configuration of HyWorks Policy Management API are in automation/opal-script/nginx/certificates/ folder.

 Log files